 Our two-year, low-residency program allows students to live anywhere and work a full-time job.
-We never allow the number of students to exceed 65, so our students develop close and sustaining relationships with faculty during our intensive weeklong residencies in June and January.
+We never allow the number of students to exceed 65 total – about 16 per cohort – so our students develop close and sustaining relationships with faculty during our intensive weeklong residencies in June and January.

-- An award-winning, nationally-recognized faculty
+- An award-winning, nationally recognized faculty

 - Great flexibility of schedule

 - A curriculum designed to help each student finish an excellent, publishable book

 - A vibrant and supportive creative writing community